RitikaSingh02/MLSA-Certificate-automater/readme.md

 In, `main_certificate.py` folder.
 Change your participants and your name with path and name.
 In case, you have to deal with your own participate file due to your needs, you should update `list_participants` data.

-Also, functions are very simple.
-You can implement your own versions as well.